Types of Astigmatism And How They Can Be Corrected

 Scleral lenses are made of high-quality material and maintain a rigid shape, so the lens remains stable, no matter the degree of astigmatism.

 What’s more, many optometrists prescribe sclerals to their patients with corneal abnormalities as a therapeutic tool in post-surgery patients.

 Scleral contact lenses provide crisper and more stable vision than standard soft lenses, in addition to offering a continuously nourishing and breathable environment for the cornea.

 Our knowledgeable and experienced eye care team is trained to fit all types of patients with scleral lenses.
 Our goal is to provide each patient with crisp and comfortable vision, no matter their level of astigmatism or corneal abnormality.

 Our optometry clinic has the latest diagnostic technology to provide you with the most efficient and accurate eye exam.

-To schedule a consultation with Rajeev K. Raghu, OD, FAAO, Diplomate, ABO and Anthony Giallombardo, OD, contact The Eye Center At Jackson today.
+To schedule a consultation with Rajeev K. Raghu, OD, FAAO, Diplomate, ABO, contact The Eye Center At Jackson today.

 The Eye Center At Jackson serves patients from Jackson, Lakewood, Freehold, and Tom's River, New Jersey and surrounding communities.